jenilmaru2004/Weather-forecast/README.md

 # Weather-forecast

-Here's a brief description of your Python code and what it's doing:

----

 ### 🌦️ **Weather Info Fetcher Using OpenWeatherMap API**

 This Python script is a **command-line weather app** that fetches and displays current weather details for any city entered by the user.
 It uses the **OpenWeatherMap API** and performs the following actions: